tfc/tfc.github.io/_posts/2016-11-05-python_style_printf_for_cpp.md

 make_t<Ts...> tie_types(Ts...);
 {% endhighlight %}

-This function does not even need to be defined, because it is only used in a `decltype` environment.
+This function does not even need to be defined because it is only used in a `decltype` environment.
-No runtime code wil lever call it.
+No runtime code will lever call it.
 Within the `pprintf` macro, it can now be used the following way:

 {% highlight c++ %}